2010 Labor Day

 I do.
 I find a way to save both of my attacked pieces.
 And I know my lone piece in the endgame will be worth more than his extra pawns.

 And it is.
 I find a way to force off the queens and the rooks from the board.
 We're down to an endgame with his five pawns against my bishop and three pawns.
 A few moves later my king and bishop work together and capture two of his five pawns.
 I sack my bishop later, at the right time, for another pawn, which will force one of my own pawns to his first rank, bringing about a new queen.
-He immediately resigns, as he should - it's now an elementary win.
+He immediately resigns, as he should - it's now an elementary win for players at our level.

 I should have entered that game to be considered the best-game prize.
 It was well played by both of us, and very exciting.